Butterfly Buffet: Identifying Your First Pollinators

 - 2–4 flowering plants (milkweed, lavender, coneflower, zinnias, bee balm)

-- A notebook or paper + pencil
+- A notebook or paper and pencil

 - Optional: magnifying glass and a timer